prampec/IotWebConf/README.md

 ## TODO
   - We might want to add a "verify password" field.
-  - Firmware update ask for password when connected in AP mode.

 ## Credits
 Although IotWebConf started without being influenced by any other solutions, in the final code you can find some segments borrowed from the WiFiManager library.